 Introduction

 Spirometra is a genus of pseudophyllid cestodes that reproduce in canines and felines, but can also cause pathology in human if infected.[1].
-Spirometra is worldwide distributed.
-As an adult, this tapeworm lives in the small intestine of its definitive host and produce eggs that pass with the animal's feces.
-When the eggs reach water, embryonate and hatch into coracidia which is eaten by copepods.
-The copepods are eaten by a second intermediate host amphibians, reptiles, birds to continue the life cycle [1].
+Spirometra is distributed worldwide .
+As an adult, this tapeworm lives in the small intestine of its definitive host and produces eggs that pass in the animal's feces.
+When the eggs reach water, they embryonate and hatch into coracidia which is eaten by copepods.
+The copepods are eaten by a second intermediate hosts such as amphibians, reptiles, birds to continue the life cycle [1].
 Humans can become infected if they drink water containing infected Cyclops, eat frog legs or fish with the plerocercoid stage encysted in the muscle.
-In humans, an infection of Spirometra is termed sparganosis.
+In humans, infection with Spirometra is termed sparganosis.
 Sparganosis is an infection of tissues by second stage larvae (spargana or plerocercoid) of pseudophyllidean tapeworms.
 Sparganosis can occur in body cavities or in tissues of intermediate and paratenic hosts.
 The definitive hosts of Spirometra spp. are carnivores where adult worm develops and shed eggs in feces of the definitive host.

-The pathology of a Spirometra infection depends on the ending location of the migrating sparganum.
+The pathology of Spirometra infection depends on the ending location of the migrating sparganum.
 The adult stage causes little to no pathology in the host.
 In paratenic hosts, plerocercoids migrate mainly to subcutaneous tissues.
 Sparganosis usually appears as slowly growing migratory subcutaneous nodules in the tissues of infected intermediate or paratenic hosts.
 The parasite can be found anywhere in the body including central nervous system [1].
-To diagnose Spirometra infection in humans, serodiagnosis ELISA can be used to target anti-sparganum IgG antibodies within the blood.
+To diagnose Spirometra infection in humans, serodiagnosis using ELISA can be used to target anti-sparganum IgG antibodies within the blood.
 This diagnostic method is useful around 10–12 days post infection and is almost 100% effective at detecting the anti-sparganum antibodies in the 14–22 days post infection [2].
 Serodiagnosis of sparganosis is a useful early detection method.
 Another method of diagnosing sparganosis is biopsy of subcutaneous sample.
 Cysteine protease is early detected in some species of Spirometra excretory-secretory proteins [3].
-This option proves to be the best choice for early diagnostic methods in regards to early antigen identification.[3].
+This option proves to be the best choice for early diagnostic methods with regards to early antigen identification.[3].
 Some imaging methods such as CT or MRI scans can be used to identify spargana larvae in other areas of the body, like the brain.[4]

 When diagnosing an infection in animals, proglottids from the worm itself may have broken off and ended up in the feces along with eggs [5].
 The proglottids can be microscopically identified as being in the Order of Pseudophyllidea because they have medial genital pores, but the actual genus of the worm can not be identified from proglottids alone [5].
 The specificity of the worm genus or species would require differentiation based upon the uterus and egg morphology.
 Therefore, the aim of this study was to evaluate fecundity of adult Spirometra worm in relation to time of highest production of eggs and number of eggs produced per day.

-Materials and method
+Materials and methods